-A monitoring campaign of the seabed around Harald platform shows that measurable impacts on the benthic community are limited to the vicinity (a few hundred meters) of the discharge point.
+A monitoring campaign of the seabed around the Tyra E and Valdemar platforms shows that measurable impacts on the benthic community are limited to the vicinity (a few hundred meters) of the discharge point.

 The impact of the dispersion and sedimentation of the discharge of mud and cuttings is assessed to be of minor negative overall significance to marine environmental receptors (water quality, sediment type and quality, plankton, benthic communities, fish, marine mammals and seabirds).